-Key risks Description Money laundering /e are used by criminals to transform the proceeds of crime into seemingly legitimate money or other assets.
-Terrorist financing Ve are used by terrorists to deposit, distribute or collect funds that are used to fund their activity.
+Key risks Description Money laundering We are used by criminals to transform the proceeds of crime into seemingly legitimate money or other assets.
+Terrorist financing e are used by terrorists to deposit, distribute or collect funds that are used to fund their activity.
 Sanctions We do not identify payments, customers or entities that are subject to economic or financial sanctions.
-Bribery and corruption We fail to put in place effective controls to prevent or detect bribery and corruption.
-Facilitation of tax evasion We fail to put in place effective systems and controls to prevent the facilitation of tax evasion.
+Bribery and corruption ibery and corruption We fail to put in place effective controls to prevent or detect bribery and corruption.
+Facilitation of tax evasion sion We fail to put in place effective systems and controls to prevent the facilitation of tax evasion.